 Narrow Your Focus

 I know someone who sells over half his output to six collectors.
 You read that right.

 For decades, the same six people have consistently bought this artist's work, which isn't cheap, for themselves and for others.
-The other 7.7 billion are irrelevant to him.
+The other 7.7 billion folks on the planet don't matter to him.

-Painters aren't like writers or screen actors who need a million adoring fans.
-A small, loyal following and few solid relationships, and you're on your way.
+Because painters aren't like writers or screen actors who need a million adoring fans.
+A small, loyal following and few solid relationships, and you're set.

 Dean Fisher, Big Sur, CA